lpapailiou/fac/README.md

 <ul>
 <li>Arithmetic expressions are meant to perform numeric calculations and string concatenation.
 Therefore, they use specific operators (+, -, *, /).</li>
 <li>Arithmetic expressions cannot exist as isolated statement.
 They need to be part of a declaration or be assigned.</li>
-<li>By default, its components can be either 'raw' values, conditional expressions or function calls.</li>
+<li>By default, their components can be either 'raw' values, conditional expressions or function calls.</li>
 <li>Multiplication and division have precedence over addition and subtraction.</li>
 <li>Arithmetic expressions can be nested.
 They are - after precedence - evaluated from left to right.</li>
-<li>Arithmetic expressions must not have brackets.</li>
+<li>Arithmetic expressions must not have brackets if they are not conditional statements.</li>
-<li>As arithmetic expressions group all possible values and expressions, they can be potentially assigned anywhere.</li>
+<li>As arithmetic expressions (for simplicity are abused to) group all possible values and expressions, they can be potentially assigned anywhere.</li>
 <li>Also here, data types are not evaluated any further.</li>
 </ul>